DisCoTec/discotec.github.io/2023/registration.md

 * Access to all Coordination, DAIS, and FORTE sessions on Tuesday 20, Wednesday 21, and Thursday 22.
 * Lunches and coffee breaks on Tuesday 20, Wednesday 21, and Thursday 22.
 * Free access to the online LNCS proceedings of Coordination, DAIS, and FORTE.
-* Social event and conference dinner on Wednesday 21.
+* Conference dinner on Wednesday 21.

 Registration to **Monday Workshop + Tutorials** includes:
 * Access to the Workshop session and DisCoTec Tutorials on Monday 19.